What should women pack for Morocco in October?

 2 pairs of jeans: 1 stonewash, 1 white (to reflect the heat);

-4 loose fitting cotton t-shirts: choose a variety of colours to mix and match your outfits.
+4 loose fitting cotton t-shirts: choose a variety of colors to mix and match your outfits.
 H&M have a great selection, and at reasonable prices too;

 2 long skirts: 1 casual long maxi, and another midi length;